geoffjay/blank/README.md

 blank
 =====

-Blank application to test some application concepts using GLib and Vala.
+Blank application to test various concepts using GLib and Vala.